4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The *rowCount* parameter allows you to define the total number of rows the range is within. *rowCount* must be greater than 0.

 In the optional *sheet* parameter, you can designate a specific spreadsheet where the range will be defined (counting begins at 0).
-If omitted or if you pass `vk current sheet`, the current spreadsheet is used by default.
+Si se omite o si se pasa `vk current sheet`, se utiliza la hoja de cálculo actual por defecto.

 #### Ejemplo